mosip/documentation/docs/upgrade-runbook.md

 ### MOSIP services upgrade

-* To begin, set up the configuration server.
+* To begin, set up the Configuration server.

-* Next, configure and setup the artifactory.
+* Next, configure and setup the Artifactory.

 * Proceed with the installation in the specified sequence.
 Refer to the provided [link](https://github.com/mosip/mosip-infra/tree/release-1.2.0.1/deployment/v3/mosip#install) for the correct order.